The stainless steel reality

 Clear PPF slightly softens the metallic appearance but preserves the stainless steel look overall.
 Most Cybertruck owners opting for clear PPF report the difference is barely noticeable.
 Color PPF completely transforms the appearance — which is the whole point for most owners choosing that route.

-Color PPF, clear PPF, and full builds at our Van Nuys studio.
+STEK color PPF, clear PPF, and full builds at our Los Angeles studio.
 See what's possible.